GeorgeV220/georgev22-docs/docs/voidchest/configuration/voidchest-configuration_1.md

     message delay: 50
 ```

-Controls whether sell messages appear in chat and when players join.
+Controls the display of sell messages in chat, including when players rejoin.

 ---

 ## Final Notes

-Be sure to restart or reload the plugin after modifying the config file.
-Incorrect configuration may result in plugin errors or undesired behavior.
+* Always restart or reload the plugin (`./vcadmin reload`) after modifying `config.yml`.
+* Incorrect values can cause startup errors or unintended behavior.
+* Use default settings unless you're confident in the changes or a developer has advised you to do so.